MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

    image.
 1. Unmount the image and boot it.
 1. Connect to the built-in instance of Windows PowerShell.
-1. Follow the instructions to create a remoting endpoint using the ["another instance technique"][].
+1. Follow the instructions to create a remoting endpoint using the ["another instance technique"][instance].

 ### Online Deployment of PowerShell